Gun Offenses in Cook County, Illinois

 Dedicated Criminal Defense Lawyers

-Never proceed into a courtroom on a gun or weapons charge without a strong Chicago gun lawer at your side.
+Never proceed into a courtroom on a gun or weapons charge without a strong Chicago and DuPage County gun charge attorney at your side.
 At the Law Offices of Michael P. Schmiege, the legal team has assisted many clients in resolving this very serious matter and avoiding the serious damage to their life and reputation through skillful defense tactics.

 The legal team must review and evaluate the circumstances of the charge in order to advise you how to move forward.
 Fast action is crucial, as the evidence must be reviewed at once to avoid loss of critical information that could assist in the defense case.
 Working together, our gun lawyers will help you overcome the odds against you and resolve seemingly impossible problems.
 If you or someone you know has been charged with a gun crime or are under investigation, we’d love to discuss how our array of aggressive defense strategies can benefit you.